scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Choose a target in range you can see that is capable of looking at you.
-The target must make a Stamina save against your spellcasting.
+The target must make a stamina save against your spellcasting.
 If they succeed they are paralyzed until the end of their next turn and make no more saving throws.
 On failure they are paralyzed for 1 minute.
-While they are paralyzed they must make a Stamina save against your spellcasting, on failure turning into stone.
+While they are paralyzed they must make a stamina save against your spellcasting, on failure turning into stone.

 Add an enhanced die to the roll for every level above 4th.